shubham07iiit/kbyagnik.github.io/_pages/about.md

 I'm Shubham Singhal, a problem solver.
 I am busy in understanding the world and discovering myself.
 My passion is to fit me in the best place where I can contribute to making the world better place to live.

-Currently, I am working as a Software Developer at Booking.com, Amsterdam.
+Currently, I am pursuing Masters in Computer Science from Georgia Institute of Technology, Atlanta, USA.
+Earlier, I worked as a Software Developer at Booking.com, Amsterdam.
 Prior to Booking, I worked at Microsoft India Development Center, Bangalore and Adobe Systems India Pvt.
 Ltd., Noida.

 <!--